cattle-ops/terraform-aws-gitlab-runner/README.md

 ![GitLab Runners](https://github.com/npalm/assets/raw/master/images/2017-12-06_gitlab-multi-runner-aws.png)

 The setup is based on the blog post: [Auto scale GitLab CI runners and save 90% on EC2 costs](https://about.gitlab.com/2017/11/23/autoscale-ci-runners/) The created runner will have by default a shared cache in S3 and logging is streamed to CloudWatch.
 The cache in S3 will expire in X days, see configuration.
 The logging can be disabled.
+The post mentioned that you have to register the the runner before running the Terraform scripts.
+Since version 3+ this is not needed anymore you can pass the runner configuration including the runner registration token.

 Besides the auto scaling option (docker+machine executor) the docker executor is supported as well for a single node.